 It’s no secret that eBooks have transformed the publishing industry in recent years.
 Amazon now dominates not only the eBook market but the book retail market in general, and there are difficult decisions for authors to make concerning whether to make their books available exclusively through Amazon (for a higher royalty) or whether to ‘go wide’ with a range of retailers.
 Which option you choose will depend on many factors, but we can help you decide.

-Getting your books into traditional bricks-and-mortar book stores is a dream for many authors.
+Getting their books into traditional bricks-and-mortar book stores is a dream for many authors.
 In terms of practicality, however, it is extremely difficult to do so — although certainly not impossible.
 We can help you to decide how much energy to expend on targeting physical bookstores in comparison to digital outlets such as Apple Books, the Kindle store, or the Rakuten Kobo store.

 Print On Demand (POD) technology has transformed the way in which physical books are being printed and distributed, and we can guide you through what this means and the pros and cons of using a POD distributor (such as KDP Print or Ingram Spark) when compared to ordering a print run with a traditional printing press (such as Clays or CPI).